buzzfeed-openlab/simple-slack-bot/README.md

     python run.py

 to get your bot going.
 You probably want to set up some different pairs in `run.py`, though.
 If this is already confusing, I'm super happy to help.
-[Just ask](https://github.com/buzzfeed-openlab/simple-slack-bot/issues)
+[Just ask](https://github.com/buzzfeed-openlab/simple-slack-bot/issues).

 Where do you get an API_TOKEN?
 I am not even sure I know.
 I got mine at: <https://buzzfeed.slack.com/apps/new/A0F7YS25R-bots> but that URL is pretty specific to my Team.
+Try <https://my.slack.com/services/new/bot>, though.

 I'll be honest: it took me longer than it should have to work out how an oath token is different from a bot token is different from an app key.